-We were spoiled at Strasbourg those first two days with the hotel just a couple of minutes from the press room and the action all within easy reach until the start on Monday.
-The driving is a killer now, not just because it’s boring and tiring but because of the time you waste.
+We were spoiled at Strasbourg those first two days of Le Tour de France 2006 with the hotel just a couple of minutes from the press room and the action all within easy reach until the start on Monday.
+The driving is a killer now en route Saint-Quentin, not just because it’s boring and tiring but because of the time you waste.
 If I do a Grand Tour again, I’ll definitely organise a driver so as I can write as I travel.

-I was involved with TV today- no, no, not like that, cycling dot TV - the Internet TV guys.
+At Le Tour de France 2006 I was involved with TV - no, no, not like that, cycling dot TV - the Internet TV guys.
 I met their guy, Steve Masters in the press room yesterday and he scrounged a lift off me to the start at Obernai with his camera man, James.

 I walked in to the press room this morning and one of the guys from French radio told me that Ulrich and Sevilla were gone - sent home by T-Mobile due to their involvement in Operacion Puerto, the Spanish drugs bust.
 Le Tour de France 2006.

 The Operation Puerto bombshell has gone off - we just received a communiqué -Tour organisers defy Court of Arbitration in Sport and Astana Wurth DO NOT start 2006 Tour de France!
 If you are ever asked at a pub quiz how far it is from Kirkcaldy to Strasbourg, the answer is 915 miles -- if you go via Calais, Reims and Metz that is.I left Kirkcaldy at 7.30 pm last night and was waiting to board my ferry out of Dover exactly eight hours and 527 miles later.

 We thought it would good to talk with the previous ‘Woman of the Hour,’ Ms. Bussi about her record of 48.007 kilometres set on September 13th 2018 at high altitude on the boards of the Aguascalientes velodrome in Mexico.